 4. Personal data protection principles

-4.3 Data is adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed (Data Minimisation).
+4.3 Data is adequate, relevant, and limited to what is necessary for relation to the purposes for which it is processed (Data Minimisation).

 4.4 Data is accurate and where necessary kept up to date (Accuracy).